nazirMo/MDSO/README.md

-after having the files contained in above links,  run accessdatabase file first then click on Nazir application to run a software it is the same for DSO and MDSO
+after having the files contained in above links,  run accessdatabase file first then click on Nazir application to run a software it has the same for DSO and MDSO